HenryHST/hassio-addons/nut/DOCS.md

-# Home Assistant Community Add-on: Network UPS Tools
+# Home Assistant Add-on: Network UPS Tools

+**Add-on Version**: 1.0.0
+**NUT Core Version**: 2.8.1-5

+> **Note**: The add-on version is independent of the NUT core version.
+The add-on version tracks
+> changes to the Home Assistant integration, while the core version indicates the underlying Network
+> UPS Tools version being used.

 The primary goal of the Network UPS Tools (NUT) project is to provide support for Power Devices, such as Uninterruptible Power Supplies, Power Distribution